CAS-CLab/Training-Tricks-for-Binarized-Neural-Networks/README.md

 # Training-Tricks-for-Binarized-Neural-Networks
-The collection of training tricks of binarized neural networks.
+The collection of training tricks of binarized neural networks from previously published/pre-print work on binary networks. **Please descibe the training details if you use all these/some/other tricks in your published works.
+Thanks for your tremendous efforts on training accurate binarized neural networks.**

 ### 1. Modified block structure
 ```python